MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 ## 3. User Manual

-Once everything has been downloaded, installed and works properly, you only have to run the project and one window with a friendly user interface will be opened, as the following.
+Once everything has been downloaded, installed and works properly, you only have to run the project and one window with a friendly user interface will be opened, as the following:

 <div align="center">
 <img src="DocumentationDependencies/1.png" alt="drawing" width="600" padding=100%/>